microsoft/vscode-black-formatter/README.md

 > Note: The minimum version of Black this extension supports is `22.3.0`.

-This extension includes support for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language (i.e., Python >= 3.8).
+This extension includes support for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language.

 For more information on the Black formatter, see https://black.readthedocs.io/en/stable/.